“A fascinating look at a hidden chapter

-Together in Manzanar tells the story of these painful choices and conflicting loyalties, the upheaval and violence that followed, and the Yonedas' quest to survive with their children's lives intact and their family safe and whole.
+Together in Manzanar tells the story of these painful choices and conflicting loyalties, the upheaval and violence that followed, and the Yonedas' quest to survive with their children safe, their family whole, and their ethics intact.

 "Together in Manzanar is a riveting, intimate account of one family that illuminates broader, little-known aspects of the WWII Japanese American incarceration.
 Exploring questions of patriotism, activism, and political ideology, Tracy Slater reveals intersections of oppression across peoples and nations, and brings to life the agonizing choices individuals must make when their leaders fail them.
 This is a story of the past that is essential today." --Akemi Johnson, author of Night in the American Village